Art History and Art Curatorship

 An exciting interdisciplinary program that offers students an opportunity to learn about the history and cultures of Aboriginal and Torres Strait Islander peoples.

-Recognised nationally and internationally for its innovative teaching, scholarship and research; in 2013, English Language and Literature at Melbourne was ranked 13 by the QS world university rankings.
+Recognised nationally and internationally for its innovative teaching, scholarship and research; listed at 21 in the QS World University Rankings for 2017

 This dynamic program offers students a critical understanding of this fast changing area.
 Close links with media professionals enable students to develop the blend of conceptual and practical skills required for successful careers in media and other industries.